International Studies

 Gain real-world expertise

-All International Studies majors complete an internship at an international business, government agency or NGO, ensuring you gain the professional development and hands-on experience vital for post-graduation success.
+All International Studies majors participate in a study abroad program or complete an internship at an international business, government agency or NGO, ensuring you the hands-on experience vital for success after graduation.

 Strong local-to-global connections